Hebrew Scouts Movement in Israel: 1950s split

 In 1951, during the split of HaKibbutz HaMeuhad there was also a split in the Hebrew Scouts Movement.
 Most members of the movement wanted to preserve its democratic and non-partisan character.

 At the Movement's Council, which met in October 1950, it was decided to add to the Hebrew Scouts Movement principles in opposition to totalitarian regimes (communism, fascism).
 Following this decision, supporters of Mapam, who supported communism, broke away from the movement, and created in May 1951, the "Pioneering Scout movement" who joined after a short time the "HaMahanot HaOlim" youth movement, that was also associated with KM and Mapam.

 The Hebrew Scouts Movement remained in contact with the United Kibbutz Movement, which was informally identified with Mapai, and not with the communist ideology.

+Tzofim Tzabar Olami

+In the 1970s, the first chapter of the Hebrew Scouts outside of Israel was established.
+It was originally established in New York City as "Shevet Tzabar" (Today known as "Shevet Tapuach").
+Established by the Shaliach of the Jewish Agency, it jumpstarted a movement of the Tzofim all over the United States, Canada, Europe, and more.

+In 2009, Tzabar tribes were established also in Ukraine, Moldova and the United Kingdom, and "Tzofim Tzabar Olami" organization came to reality, as part of the Hebrew Scouts Movement in Israel, managing Israeli Scouts overseas worldwide.

 Today

-Today the Hebrew Scouts Movement has over 85,000 members from the ages of 9 to 18 years old in about 205 scout tribes; it is the largest youth movement in Israel (as of 2013).
+Today the Hebrew Scouts Movement has around 100,000 members from the ages of 9 to 18 years old in about 230 scout tribes; it is the largest youth movement in Israel.

 The movement is divided into 15 regional leaderships operating relatively autonomously, but subject to the provisions and procedures of the movement.
-The "Tzabar" Scouts for Israeli children living abroad, which operates in the United States, Canada, Australia, Hong Kong, Netherlands, United Kingdom and the former Soviet Union, have separate managements and activities, but the same values and principles.
+The "Tzabar" Scouts for Israeli children living abroad, which operates in the United States, Canada, Australia, Hong Kong, Netherlands, United Kingdom, Portugal, Spain, Switzerland, Germany, Cyprus, Greece and the former Soviet Union, have separate managements and activities, but the same values and principles.

 Regions of the Hebrew Scouts Movement in Israel: